Sivanajani/Sivanajani/README.md

 # Welcome to my GitHub Profile! 👋

-Hi, I'm **Sivanajani**, a Medical Informatics (B.Sc.) student at FHNW with a strong passion for software development and data science.
+Hi, I'm **Sivanajani**, a Medical Informatics (M.Sc.) student at FHNW with a strong passion for software development and data science.
 My focus lies in frontend development, but I'm also enthusiastic about backend systems, infrastructure, and data-driven applications.

 ---